SiriusXM: Internet and mobile

-On February 4, 2010, the Sirius XM BlackBerry application was announced, for use on BlackBerry smartphones (the Bold, Curve, Storm, and Tour).
+On February 4, 2010, the SiriusXM BlackBerry application was announced, for use on BlackBerry smartphones (the Bold, Curve, Storm, and Tour).
 As of April 2013, the app featured over 150 channels.

-On May 28, 2010, the Sirius XM application for Android smartphones was announced.
+On May 28, 2010, the SiriusXM application for Android smartphones was announced.
 As of April 2013, the app features over 130 channels.

-As part of Howard Stern's new five-year contract with SiriusXM, which he signed on December 9, 2010, The Howard Stern Show, which had not previously been made available on mobile devices, would now be a part of Sirius XM's mobile app package.
+As part of Howard Stern's new five-year contract with SiriusXM, which he signed on December 9, 2010, The Howard Stern Show, which had not previously been made available on mobile devices, would now be a part of SiriusXM's mobile app package.

 On March 18, 2015, SiriusXM released a refreshed user interface of the application on Android and iOS.

 As of October 2017, SiriusXM is available for streaming via custom apps on a variety of connected devices including Amazon Alexa and Fire TV, Sonos, PlayStation, Roku, and smart TVs.

 In May 2018, SiriusXM unveiled a new look for both the desktop web player and the mobile apps.
 The MySXM feature, including all the custom mixes that listeners saved over time, was removed.
 SiriusXM claims that they are working on a more personalized feature that will release in the upcoming months.
 SiriusXM later expanded their internet and mobile platforms by acquiring Pandora in February 2019.

 In early November 2019, SiriusXM became available to stream on all devices that use Google Assistant.

 In June 2022, SiriusXM streaming was added to Xfinity customers using the cable provider's X1, Xfinity Flex, and XClass TV platforms.